Vacation Rental Agreements 101 How to protect short term rental with a vacation rental agreement listen to the podcast episode...

 Next, our least favorite part.
 It breaks my heart, but guests sometimes take or damage your property.
 Vacation rental agreements should clearly state guests will be charged for damaged or missing items from their security deposit or beyond if necessary.
 There should be no surprises here.

 If you offer vacation rental accidental damage insurance, highlight what the policy covers and does not cover so expectations are set.
 Commonly confused, guests think all damages are covered by a small insurance fee they pay on the booking - this is not commonly the case and you will be on the hook if you do not include details in your vacation rental agreement.

 What next?
-To receive your free vacation rental agreement template, please fill out the form below.
-Need a custom agreement for your vacation rental home?
-Let us know!
-We can help.
+To receive your free vacation rental agreement template, please fill out the form below to join our mailing list and receive your free template.